immunefi-team/Web3-Security-Library/README.md

  ## How to add Resources?
   Please follow the structure of the file you are editing.
 Whenever possible add a description of the resource you want to share.
 Send a pull request adding in the comment your Twitter and Discord users to thank you for the contribution and receive XP in the Discord leveling system.

+  Plagiarism: Word-for-word copying of portions of another's writing won't be allowed.